mgiulio/pinterest-layout/README.md

 The items(*pins/cards*) must be displayed left-to-right, top-to-bottom according to their order in the page markup.

-The number of used columns varies depending on the available viewport width based on a target column width of 200px, and the width of a column is fluid.
-So:
+The number of used columns must vary depending on the available viewport width and a target column width, and the width of a column is fluid.
+So, for a target column width of 200px:

 * in the range [0, 399] there is only one column, with 100% width
 * in the range [400, 599] there are two columns, each with 50% width.
 * in the range [600, 699] there are three columns, each with 1/3 of the viewport width
 * ... and so on ...

 # CSS-only Solutions

-The columns requirement could be easily meet with [CSS MultiColumns], but then the items are not arranged in the wanter display order but top-to-bottom, left-to-right, like in te columns of a newspaper.
+The columns requirement could be easily met with the `column-width` property provided by the [CSS Multi-column Layout Module](http://www.w3.org/TR/css3-multicol/) (`column-width: 200px`), but then the items are not arranged in the desidered display order but top-to-bottom, left-to-right, flowing like in the columns of a newspaper.

-Flexbox doesn't semm to help, because it mantains regoral row lines as in inline formatting.
+Flexbox doesn't seem to help, because with `flow-direction: column` we'd have the same flowing isses as with CSS Multi-columns, and `flow-direction: row` doesn't allow to vertically pack the pins, having a behaviour similar to the positioning of boxes in an inline formatting context.

-# JavaScript solution
+# JavaScript Solution

 If we have this markup for the items: